 To comprehend why buckytubes possess the extraordinary properties they do, one must first explore the building blocks of the tubes.
 Firstly, graphite must be examined.
 For a long time, it was believed to be the poor brother of diamond in the family tree; however, graphite appears to be a lot richer in its properties.
 Like the entrepreneurial son who skipped college, and yet surpassed all expectations, graphite has, notwithstanding its insignificant appearances, struck it rich.

-But, for this purpose, we’ll focus on a single layer of graphite, called graphene, in which the carbon atoms are arranged in hexagons, just like chicken-wire.
-Graphene has the distinction of being the densest known two-dimensional packing of atoms.
-No 2-D slice through diamond, or any other material, is denser on an atomic basis.
-This, together with the special nature of the carbon-carbon bonds in this network, gives graphene the highest stiffness of any sheet.
+But, for this purpose, the focus will only be on a single layer of graphite, known as graphene, wherein the carbon atoms are organized in hexagons, similar to chicken-wire.
+Graphene has the merit of being the densest known 2D packing of atoms.
+No 2D slice through various materials, including diamond, is denser on an atomic scale.
+This, along with the special nature of the carbon-carbon bonds in this network, endows graphene with the maximum stiffness of any sheet.

-This is the first and only instance of a molecule being a true metallic conductor.
-Other ways of rolling up the graphene sheet produce semiconducting tubes with such a small gap that at a few degrees above absolute zero they have high conductivity, or are similar to silicon in their conductivity.
+This is the first and only example of a molecule existing as a true metallic conductor.
+Other methods of rolling up the graphene sheet yield semiconducting tubes with such a small gap that at a few degrees above absolute zero, they exhibit high conductivity, or are akin to silicon in their conductivity.

 Any one of these extraordinary material properties would allow buckytubes to be put to use in numerous applications.
 However, the combination of properties will make this a wonder material that will soon enter innumerable technologies that would make life—and the planet—better, for example, applications like conductive plastics.